-- You qualify for – and claim – the federal Foreign Earned Income Exclusion.
-See eligibility and other details about the federal exclusion on the IRS website.
+- You qualify for and claim the federal Foreign Earned Income Exclusion.
+Review eligibility and other details about the federal exclusion on the IRS website.

-- You aren’t homesteading property in Minnesota.
-If you were, you notified the county within three months of leaving U.S. to revoke the homestead status on your property and it stays classified as “nonhomestead” while you’re gone.
+- You are not homesteading property in Minnesota.
+If you were, you notified the county within three months of leaving U.S. to revoke the homestead status on your property and it stays classified as “nonhomestead” while you’re away.

 If you meet these requirements, you’re considered a nonresident for Minnesota tax purposes while you’re living outside the country.
-During this time, you generally don’t have to pay Minnesota tax on foreign-earned and some other types of income.
+During this time, you generally do not have to pay Minnesota tax on foreign-earned and some other types of income.

 - Use Minnesota’s nonresident income rules to determine what (if any) income is taxable in the state.
-For details, see How Nonresident Income is Taxed by Minnesota.
+For details, review How Nonresident Income is Taxed by Minnesota.

-- You’re required to file a Minnesota tax return only if you meet the minimum filing requirements.
-For details, see Who Must File a Minnesota Income Tax Return.
+- You must file a Minnesota tax return only if you meet the minimum filing requirements.
+For details, review Who Must File a Minnesota Income Tax Return.

-Jeannie was assigned to work in Germany from January 2017 through June 2019.
-When she left, Jeannie wasn’t homesteading any property in Minnesota, and she surrendered the lease on her St. Paul apartment.
+Jeannie was assigned to work in Germany from January 2018 through June 2020.
+When she left, Jeannie was not homesteading any property in Minnesota, and she surrendered the lease on her St. Paul apartment.
 She spent fewer than 35 days in the United States each year and earned no Minnesota income during her visits.

-Jeannie is considered a nonresident for Minnesota taxes during all of 2017 and 2018.
-She isn’t required to file a Minnesota return for those years.
+Jeannie is considered a nonresident for Minnesota tax purposes during all of 2018 and 2019.
+She is not required to file a Minnesota return for those years.